LisaHackett97/fun-space-quiz/README.md

 - If a user keeps clicking next question button without answering, they get to end of array set, and success modal pop up instead of the alert.
 To resolve in the showQuestion function, add a confirm msg.

 - Footer was not filling across the full screen on learn more page after resolving issues/updating carousel for different screen sizes.
 I was missing a closing div for main container of the learn pg.
-Issue now resolved.
+Issue was showing resolved but has reverted ***TO INVESTIGAT5E FURTHER ***

 ### Performance and accessibility Testing